-To understand the operations of an electric bell, you should understand what an electromagnet is.
-An electromagnet works as a standard magnet (generating magnetic fields) but only with an electrical influence.
+To understand the operations of an electric bell, you should first understand what an electromagnet is.
+Well, to put it in simple words, an electromagnet is basically a type of magnet in which the magnetic field is produced with the help of an electric current.
+When any electrical influences electromagnet it works as a standard magnet (generating magnetic fields).
 When the power generation to an electromagnet stops, the production of the magnetic field also stops.

 The image below shows the internal mechanism of an electric bell.

-An electric source powers the electromagnet used in an electric bell.
-The switch which you press to sound an electric bell acts as the circuit breaker or the switch which completes the circuit.
+An electric source, for example, a battery can be used to power the electromagnet used in an electric bell.
+The electric circuit is completed by installing a push switch which you can press to sound an electric bell.
+The switch also acts as the circuit breaker.

-When the switch is pressed, the circuit loop is complete which causes current to flow through the circuit.
+So once the setup is completed, when the switch is pressed, the circuit loop is complete which causes the current to flow through the circuit.
 The arm which strikes the gong is connected to a spring at one end and an iron ball at the other end.
-This is called a clapper or a striker.
-The arm is attached to an iron strip which is attracted to the electromagnet when the circuit is complete and current is flowing through it.
+This is called a hammer or a striker.
+The arm is attached to an iron strip which is attracted to the electromagnet when the circuit is complete and the current flowing through it.

-This is because the magnetic field created by the electromagnet attracts the iron strip towards it when the circuit is complete.
-At its rest position the clapper is held away from the gong on account of the spring attached to its arm.
+Why does this happen?
+It’s mainly because the magnetic field created by the electromagnet attracts the iron strip towards it when the circuit is complete.
+This is the moment when you hear the ringing sound since the hammer keeps hitting the gong.
+Meanwhile, at its rest position the hammer is held away from the gong on account of the spring attached to its arm.
 This is an anchored arm.

 Now that you have an understanding of the important parts in an electric bell, the step by step process of the working of the electric bell is described below